dsv-su/gdpr-portal/readme.md

 #### Plugin Authorization

 The GenricPlugin has a built in method to the Toker, issueing signed tokens, allowing the system to access resources that are permitted with that token.
-If you need to use a different system, you need to create a method, auth() for this in your subclass.
+If you need to use a different system, you need to create a method, auth() for this in your subclass and add the auth = other attribute in your configuration file.
 If you dont use a signed token system you can pass an array of HTTP authentication parameters to use with the request.